Goonj (NGO)

-Goonj is a non-governmental organisation headquartered in New Delhi, India, that undertakes disaster relief, humanitarian aid and community development in parts of 23 states across India.
-Goonj focuses on clothing as a basic but unaddressed need.
+Goonj is a non-governmental organisation headquartered in New Delhi, India.
+Goonj is working to bring equity and dignity between cities and villages using underutilised urban material particularly cloth as a tool for development across the country.
+Goonj undertakes disaster relief, humanitarian aid and community development in parts of 23 states across India.
+It focuses on clothing as a basic but unaddressed need.

 It was founded in 1999 by Anshu Gupta.
 For his work with Goonj, he was awarded the Ramon Magsaysay Award in 2015.
 In 2012, he was named India's Social Entrepreneur of the Year 2012 by Schwab Foundation, a sister organization of World Economic Forum.